Ask & You Shall Receive #15:

 • The Holy Spirit moved into your physical body, uniting with your spirit and making your physical body His eternal home.

-• He removed all your sins, making you the righteousness of God in Christ.
+• He removed all your sins through the shed blood of Jesus, making you the righteousness of God in Christ.

 • He translated you from the kingdom of darkness into the kingdom of the Son of His love.